glandium/git-cinnabar/README.md

 Git-cinnabar has a set of experimental features that can be enabled independently.
-You can set the `cinnabar.experiments` git configuration to a comma-separated list of those features to enable the selected ones, or to `all` to enable them all.
+You can set the `cinnabar.experiments` git configuration to a comma-separated list of those features to enable the selected ones.

 The available features are:

 - **merge**